HyperPixel 4.0 - Hi-Res Display for Raspberry Pi

 • HyperPixel uses basically all of the GPIO pins to communicate with the Pi (including the standard I2C pins) so it's not generally possible to use it with other HATs and devices that connect via the GPIO...

 • ...but we have provided an alternate I2C interface broken out on the back that will let you use I2C devices (like sensor breakouts) at the same time as HyperPixel.
-There are instructions how to set this up in our Hyperpixel 4.0 tutorial.
+Check out this forum post for more info!

 • Dimensional drawing (Touch version, but the board size and connector locations are the same on the non-touch variant).